 Students can stay in touch with family and friends as well as initiate the search for a job and learn basic computer skills in the library’s computer lab.
 Access to the Internet and up-to-date word processing, database, and spreadsheet software offer students unlimited resources.
 Students can learn to type, write a resume, or design a house with the wide range of topics available on CD.
 Assistance is available to learn basic computer skills, access the Internet, and set up e-mail accounts.

-The scenic Seward area offers students a variety of outdoor recreational activities such as hiking, cross country skiing, mountain climbing, fishing, kayaking, and boating.
+The scenic Seward area offers students a variety of outdoor recreational activities such as hiking, cross country skiing, mountain climbing, fishing, biking and Frisbee golf.
 Churches, stores, hairdressers, hotels, restaurants, theater, library, and video rental are available in the community.
 Qutekcak, the local Native tribe, welcomes participation of AVTEC students in many of its activities.

 Health and Wellness